foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Another unfamiliar ceiling

 The air is thick with life preserved
+Jagged needles digging in
+Flesh hooks carving art of me
+The rot is oozing flowing free

 If you can speak, then I'm dumb
 Marching to the dull hum